heitor-sg5/efflux_dynamics/README.md

 ## References

 - Hernández-Beltrán, J.C.R., San Millán, A., Fuentes-Hernández, A. and Peña-Miller, R. (2021).
 Mathematical Models of Plasmid Population Dynamics.
 Frontiers in Microbiology, 12.
 Available at: https://pmc.ncbi.nlm.nih.gov/articles/PMC8600371/

+- Stewart, F.M. and Levin, B.R.
+(1977).
+THE POPULATION BIOLOGY OF BACTERIAL PLASMIDS: A PRIORI CONDITIONS FOR THE EXISTENCE OF CONJUGATIONALLY TRANSMITTED FACTORS.
+Genetics, 87(2), pp.209–228.
+Available at: https://pmc.ncbi.nlm.nih.gov/articles/instance/1213735/

+- Prensky, H., Gomez‐Simmonds, A., Uhlemann, A. and Lopatkin, A.J.
+(2021).
+Conjugation dynamics depend on both the plasmid acquisition cost and the fitness cost.
+Molecular Systems Biology, 17(3).
+Available at: https://pmc.ncbi.nlm.nih.gov/articles/PMC7919528/

 - Nolivos, S., Cayron, J., Dedieu, A., Page, A., Delolme, F. and Lesterlin, C. (2019).
 Role of AcrAB-TolC multidrug efflux pump in drug-resistance acquisition by plasmid transfer.
 Science, 364(6442), pp.778–782.
 Available at: https://www.science.org/doi/10.1126/science.aav6390